Quadrennial Comprehensive Policy Review

 ECOSOC Operational Activities Segment

 Each year, ECOSOC’s Operational Activities for Development Segment reviews UN policies, including the implementation of the General Assembly’s quadrennial comprehensive policy review, which guides the UN development system’s work with countries around the world in making progress on all dimensions of sustainable development.
+Starting in 2019, the Segment also reviews the implementation of General Assembly resolution 72/279 on the repositioning of the UN development system.

 Governing boards of each entity manage their operations and they report to ECOSOC.
 In turn, ECOSOC provides overall guidance on system-wide issues to the UN development system, recognizing that poverty eradication and sustainable development issues are complex and interrelated, and the most effective responses are well coordinated.